 - Transformation of requester application-specific ABMs into EBMs. - Creation of an EBM that encompasses the previously mentioned EBM. - Population of the message header with the appropriate values.

-Invocation of any extension handler that you may have registered.
+For more information, see Section 2.2.1, "EBM Architecture". - Invocation of any extension handler that you may have registered.